linqingfan/QCSetup/README.md

 4. Open `market-hours-database.json`.
 5. Find the `"entries": { ... }` object.
 6. Paste the copied JSON content as a new entry within the `entries` object.
-If an entry for your market already exists (e.g., `"Equity-usa-*"`), you may want to merge or replace it.
+If an entry for your market already exists (e.g., `"Equity-hkfe-*"`), you may want to merge or replace it.
 ### Step 2.4: Markets other than Dow Jones/Nasdaq and India
-The current instructions can work for both markets.
+The current instructions can work for both US and India markets.
 However, to make it work for other markets, need to Search in Files in Vscode and find Market.India and try to follow what are the changes that were made to make other exchanges work.